NaveenHerath/Healthcare-Data-Analysis/README.md

 This repository currently includes:

 - **Python EDA** — data cleaning (pandas), SQL querying (sqlite3), and visualization (seaborn/matplotlib) in a single Jupyter notebook.
 - **R replication** — the same cleaning and charts re-implemented in R (dplyr, ggplot2), to compare both languages on the same questions.
-SQL querying is Python-only for now.
+- **SQL querying within Python.
 - **Power BI dashboard** — a two-page interactive dashboard built on the same dataset for business-facing exploration (see [Power BI Dashboard](#power-bi-dashboard) below).

 ## Dataset